BenAXiong/FTIRUI/README.md

 When these are set, `npm run test:smoke` will:

 1. Log into `/admin/`.
-2. Seed a dashboard board via the public API.
+2. Seed a dashboard canvas via the public API.
-3. Open the board from the dashboard and assert autosave UI state.
+3. Open the canvas from the dashboard and assert autosave UI state.
 4. Save & restore a workspace snapshot via the modal buttons.

 Omitting any of the env vars causes the suite to skip gracefully, which keeps local runs fast when you only need unit coverage.